 The CIVICUS cohort includes approximately 100 first- and second-year students.

 The CIVICUS program only requires fourteen credits over your first two years at the University of Maryland.
 BSCV 301 fulfills three credits of the General Education: Diversity-Cultural Competence requirement, and BSCV 302 fulfills three credits of the Scholarship in Practice requirement.
 The coursework does not affect a student's ability to graduate on time.
-Many students in the program double major and complete minor programs.
+Many students in the program are double majors and complete minor programs.

 CIVICUS students are among the most involved on campus, often taking leadership positions in their organizations.
-CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, Greek organizations, the marching band, service and advocacy associations, the Residence Hall Association, and sports.
+CIVICUS students can be found serving in the Student Government Association, writing for The Diamondback, and participating in multicultural organizations, pre-professional programs, Greek organizations, the marching band, service and advocacy associations, the Residence Hall Association, and extramural sports.

 Students describe Somerset Hall as more like a home than a residence hall.
 Most CIVICUS classes are held in Somerset Hall, and many CIVICUS students study and complete group work together there.
 It's easy to find someone to join you for movies, workouts at Eppley Recreation Center, meals at the dining hall, or athletic events.